MouseLand/Kilosort/docs/gui_guide.rst

 .. image:: https://www.kilosort.org/static/images/gui_make_probe.png
    :width: 600

 After a probe is selected, you can click "Preview Probe" to see a visualization and verify that the probe geometry looks correct.
+Checking "True Aspect Ratio" will show a physically proportional representation.
+Moving the slider will adjust the displayed scale of the contacts.

 Load the data